MrR0807/Notes/understanding-parquet-file.md

 ### Practical Examples

-Thrift and Avro examples will rely on lower level constructs of named libraries in order to encode data as required by protocols.
-However, in How to Guides in named encoding documentations usually use higher level constructs which ease usage/requires less boilerplate, but does not necessarily translate to expected bytes (e.g. Avro's `DataFileWriter`, whichs is provided in their official documentation embeds Avro schema along with data hence making files way bigger).
+Thrift and Avro examples will rely on lower level constructs of named libraries in order to encode **only** data as required.
+However, in How to Guides of named encoding documentations, provided examples usually use higher level constructs which ease usage/requires less boilerplate, but does not necessarily translate to expected data bytes/adds additional metadata (e.g. Avro's `DataFileWriter`, whichs is provided in their official documentation embeds Avro schema along with data hence making files way bigger).

 #### JSON